dog-face/git_commit_inflator/README.txt

  _____________________________________
-/ Your true value depends entirely on \
+/ Among the lucky, you are the chosen \
-\ what you are compared with.         /
+\ one.                                /
  -------------------------------------
         \   ^__^
          \  (oo)\_______